julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 ## Herbal Allies For Emotional Support

-Physical wounds were rarely treated alone in folk traditions — many healers believed emotional shock, grief, and fear slowed recovery, which is why plants were also chosen for the heart and nerves, not just the skin.
+Physical wounds were rarely treated alone in folk traditions.
+Many healers believed emotional shock, grief, and fear slowed recovery, which is why plants were also chosen for the heart and nerves, not just the skin.

 If you want to explore herbs beneficial for the mind and spirit, see **[Herbs For Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.

-If you’re dealing with immediate emotional overwhelm — shock, panic, or grief — herbal teas are not always the first line of support.
+If you’re dealing with immediate emotional overwhelm: shock, panic, or grief, herbal teas are not always the first line of support.

 In traditional practice, flowers were often used as subtle emotional first aid: **[Flower Essences for Emotional Shock & Healing](/flower-essences-for-emotional-healing/)**.